 neun, zehn, auf Wiedersehen!

 Once my feet were on the ground I took the train to Bern.
 I followed a nice boy, going to school in Switerland, to the train station.
 I was worried I needed to transfer but alas I did not.
-While on the train I heard German, French, and zero English (but possible Italian).
-Matt met me at the station.
-It felt so good to be in his arms again.
+While on the train I heard German, French, and zero English (but possibly Italian).
 The rest of the week was spent recovering from jetlag and getting to know Bern.
 The one place we went the most that week was the grocery store (Coop and Migros).
 By the way food is expensive… We just buy the basics and try to make cheap food.
 Weeee….